Thrombolysis: Medical uses

 Thrombolysis is usually intravenous.
 It may also be used directly into the affected blood vessel during an angiogram (intra-arterial thrombolysis), e.g. when patients present with stroke beyond three hours or in severe deep vein thrombosis (catheter-directed thrombolysis).

 Thrombolysis is performed by many types of medical specialists, including interventional radiologists, vascular surgeons, cardiologists, interventional neuroradiologists, and neurosurgeons.
-In some countries such as the United States of America, emergency medical technicians may administer thrombolytics for heart attacks in prehospital settings, by on-line medical direction.
+In some countries such as the United States, emergency medical technicians may administer thrombolytics for heart attacks in prehospital settings, by on-line medical direction.
 In countries with more extensive and independent qualifications, prehospital thrombolysis (fibrinolysis) may be initiated by the emergency care practitioner (ECP).
 Other countries which employ ECP's include, South Africa, the United Kingdom, and New Zealand.
 Prehospital thrombolysis is always the result of a risk-benefit calculation of the heart attack, thrombolysis risks, and primary percutaneous coronary intervention (pPCI) availability.

 Contraindications

 Thrombolysis is not without risks.
 Therefore, clinicians must select patients who are to be best suited for the procedure, and those who have the least risk of having a fatal complication.
 An absolute contraindication is in itself enough to avoid thrombolysis, while a relative contraindication needs to be considered in relation to the overall clinical situation.